santhoshtr/spellchecker-webservice/README.md

 # Spellchecker webservice

-* Uses hunspell dictionaries.
+ * hunspell dictionaries are used for for 90 languages
-* Provides spellcheck for 90 languages
+ * Can use any web api backend.
+Malayalam language use such an API.

 ## Installation and Usage